YourOnly-One/content/snoworld/en-ph/blog/reviews/2022/20221001-start-up-philippines.md

 +++
-title = "《Start-Up PH》 on the same level as the original" description = "A short review of the premiere week of 《Start-Up PH》"
+title = "«Start-Up PH» on the same level as the original" description = "A short review of the premiere week of «Start-Up PH»"

 lastmod = "2022-10-02T11:22:21+08:00"                 # last update; manually adjust to local timezone publishdate = "2022-10-02T11:22:21+08:00"             # first publication; manually adjust to local timezone